dynatrace-extensions/dt-extensions-yamlex/README.md

 **TL;DR:**

-When you start:
+When you start with an already existing large extension that wasn't split into parts:

-1. Go into the directory with your extension.
+1. Go into the directory of your extension.
 1. Run `yamlex split` to split your `extension.yaml` into individual parts.
 1. Back up the original `extension.yaml` by renaming it to `extension.yaml.bckp` or something.
 1. Run `yamlex join` to assemble `extension.yaml` back from split parts.

 *Good!*

-As you continue:
+When you work with an extension that was already split into parts:

 1. Modify whichever part you want.
-1. And build the main `extension.yaml` file again using `yamlex join`.
+1. Assemble the `extension.yaml` file from parts using `yamlex join`.
-1. Repeat last two steps as you continue developing the extension.
+1. Repeat the last two steps as you continue developing the extension.

 *Congratulations!
 You rock!*